Continual Learning and Catastrophic Forgetting How Agents Remember Without Forgetting

 The CLS theory from neuroscience maps beautifully here.
 The brain uses two complementary memory systems:

-During sleep, the hippocampus “replays” recent experiences to the neocortex via sharp-wave ripples — exactly what experience replay does algorithmically.
+During sleep, the hippocampus “replays” recent experiences to the neocortex via sharp-wave ripples, which is exactly what experience replay does algorithmically.
 The brain even has a mechanism analogous to EWC: synaptic tagging and capture, where synapses involved in recent learning are chemically “tagged” and protected from interference for a consolidation window.

 This isn’t just a cute analogy.
-It suggests that memory replay combined with slow consolidation is likely the right general solution — which is exactly what the best continual learning systems implement today.
+It suggests that memory replay combined with slow consolidation is likely the right general solution — and it is precisely what the best continual learning systems implement today.

 Exercise: Measure forgetting on a simple two-task experiment